• Skip to primary navigation

 Nail Gun Rental: How Much Does it Cost?

-So, you have a big job to do that requires a lot of nailing, and looking at that old rusty framing hammer is making your shoulder hurt already.
+So, you have a big project coming up that requires a lot of nailing, and looking at that old rusty framing hammer is making your shoulder ache already.
 This is perfectly understandable, and actually the reason the nail gun was invented.

 Generally speaking, you will pay about 20-25% of the nail gun’s total retail costs per daily rental.
 In other words, if you’re renting a finish nailer that costs $200 at the store, most rental agencies are going to charge you $40/$50 per day for a rental, which is 20-25% of the total cost.

-A nail gun, also called a nailer, is an automatic device that uses air pressure from a compressor to fire a nail into wood.
-You can also find gas-powered guns, and well as electromagnet guns, but the air compressor model is the most common rental gun if you need a gun for a project.
+A nail gun, also called a nailer, is a tool that uses air pressure from a compressor to fire a nail into wood.
+You can also find gas-powered guns, and well as battery operated nail guns, but the air compressor model is the most common rental gun if you need a gun for a project.

-Whether you’re running a do-it-yourself project with a deck or shed, building a fence, or anything else that requires a whole lot of nails, renting a nail gun is a smart choice.
+Whether you’re building a ground level deck, or building a fence, or anything else that requires a whole lot of nails, renting a nail gun is a smart choice.

 Table of Contents